 Boyd Gaming Corp.
+Marriott International

-Marriott International Brinker International, Inc. Penn National Gaming, Inc. Chipotle Mexican Grill, Inc. Ryman Hospitality Properties, Inc. Choice Hotels International, Inc. TripAdvisor, Inc. Hilton Worldwide Holdings Inc. Wynn Resorts, Limited Hyatt Hotels Corporation YUM!
+Brinker International, Inc. Penn National Gaming, Inc.

+Chipotle Mexican Grill, Inc. Ryman Hospitality Properties, Inc.

+Choice Hotels International, Inc.

+TripAdvisor, Inc.

+Hilton Worldwide Holdings Inc.

+Wynn Resorts, Limited

+YUM!
 Brands, Inc.

 The following elements were examined as part of this review: annual board retainers in the form of cash and equity, retainers for chair and committee service, prevalence of program features such as non-executive chair and lead director pay, other compensation in the form of perquisites and benefits, and governance policies such as stock ownership guidelines and stock hedging/pledging.
 The Committee reviewed the peer group data prepared by our compensation consultant that presented annual retainer fees, average committee pay, and annual equity award value at the 25th, 50th, 75th and 90th percentiles and determined that the average total direct compensation of our Directors was aligned with the philosophy of targeting the top quartile of the peer group.
-Based on peer group data regarding our overall Director compensation program is aligned competitively with our peer group and that our program features are consistent with the structure of programs offered by our peers.
+Based on peer group data regarding our overall Director compensation program, it was also determined that the value provided from the Company's current Director compensation program is aligned competitively with our peer group and that our program features are consistent with the structure of programs offered by our peers.
 Upon the recommendation of Aon, the Committee determined not to make any changes to our non-management Director compensation program for 2022.